misterflud/aoleynikov/readme.md

 ### Structure

--	Chapter 1
+-	Chapter 1.
+This chapter is about base functions of language (loops, String, subString, objects etc).
--	Chapter 2
+-	Chapter 2.
+This chapter is about main idea of object-oriented programming.
+Contains some interesting programs.
--	Chapter 3
+-	Chapter 3.
+This chapter is about Streams (IO).
--	Chapter 4
+-	Chapter 4.
+This chapter is about object-oriented design.
--	Chapter 5
+-	Chapter 5.
+This chapter is about collections.
--	Chapter 6
+-	Chapter 6. -
--	Chapter 7
+-	Chapter 7.
+This chapter is about multithreading.
--	Chapter 8
+-	Chapter 8.
+This chapter is about SQL and JDBC.
--	Chapter 9
+-	Chapter 9.
+This chapter is about JSP, JSTL and web programming.
--	Chapter 10
+-	Chapter 10. -
--	Chapter 11
+-	Chapter 11. -
--	Chapter 12
+-	Chapter 12. -
--	Chapter 13
+-	Chapter 13. -
--	schild
+-	schild.
+Contains programs from book of Herbert Schildt.
--	tasks
+-	tasks.
+Contain test tasks of employer.

 ## Task list for repository